schofija/3d-keyboard/readme.md

 - Pressing ALT + any key will toggle a backlight for the keys.

 - Pressing CTRL + any key will toggle labels for the keys.

+- CAPSLOCK, while being a modifier key, does not have functionality.
+While CAPSLOCK is enabled, GLUT_ACTIVE_SHIFT (the modifier key state when SHIFT is pressed) *should* be returned.
+However, CAPSLOCK does not appear to be returning this modifier state on my machine.
+Documentation glutGetModifers() can be found [here](https://www.opengl.org/resources/libraries/glut/spec3/node73.html)

 Screenshots of the program: